jmunixusers/presentations/tmux.md

 * Whenever my roommate groans about having to open a second ssh window to have two files open at the same time.

-Both of these problems are easily solved with tmux, and they dont even require much technical overhead.
+Both of these problems are easily solved with Tmux, and they dont even require much technical overhead.

 ## Using Tmux
-To start tmux, simply type `tmux` on the command line.
+To start Tmux, simply type `Tmux` on the command line.

 Wow!
 A bottom bar!

 What you have now is simply a regular terminal running inside what Tmux calls a 'session'. sessions contian windows and windows contain terminals.
-None of this is complicated in theory and tmux doesn't complicate it in practice either.
+None of this is complicated in theory and Tmux doesn't complicate it in practice either.

 ## Splitting your veiw
-We will start with the most useful part of tmux, before we go into how it works.
+We will start with the most useful part of Tmux, before we go into how it works.

 To split your view horizontally, simply press `CTRL` + `b` followed by `%`.

 BAM, 2 terminals!

 #### Why?
 Note that you are not pressing `CTRL` + `b` + `%`.
-This is because tmux works off a 'prefix' hotkey system, where `CTRL` + `b` is the default 'prefix' input.
-This simply means that (by default) tmux wont pay attention to any keystroke not preceded by the prefix.
+This is because Tmux works off a 'prefix' hotkey system, where `CTRL` + `b` is the default 'prefix' input.
+This simply means that (by default) Tmux wont pay attention to any keystroke not preceded by the prefix.

 So now that you are sitting there with two terminals, how do you get between